collective/plone.jsonapi.routes/docs/customizing.rst

 To customize how the data is set to each field of the content, you have to register an adapter for a more specific interface on the content.
 This adapter has to implement the `IDataManager` interface.

+.. important:: Please be aware that you have to implement security for field
+               level access by your own.

 .. code-block:: python